Loneydrozhat/JonBot-NG/README.md

 Withing the cavebot open, and logged into the game, walk arround (preferably in straight lines) adding waypoints to the current script.

-You can add a waypoint either by presseing 'Alt+a', or the add waypoint buttons in the bot.
+You can add a waypoint either by pressing 'Alt+a', or the add waypoint buttons in the bot.

 When finished, save your script.